 - Rashmi acknowledges that coders can grow up introverted due to the solitary nature of programming.
 Which is why a healthy balance of coding and communication in education is important.

-- BYITC also offers classes on building your own PC, and other classes that incorporate team work, communication and collaboration when coding.
+- BYITC also offers Coding Classes Online on building your own PC, and other classes that incorporate team work, communication and collaboration when coding.

-- Coding can help with Logic building, brain development and confidence building.
+- Coding Classes Online can help with Logic building, brain development and confidence building.

 For more information about 2019 Summer boot camps with The British Youth International college, click here